-Exuberant crowds celebrate historic Pride
+Epic!
+New York’s Pride parade lasted over 12 hours

-NEW YORK (AP) — Exuberant crowds carrying rainbow colors filled the streets of New York and other cities to celebrate gay pride, marking the 50th anniversary of the infamous police raid on the Stonewall Inn.
+NEW YORK (AP) — Crowds and rainbow colors filled New York City streets for possibly the largest parade in the history of the gay rights movement, a dazzling celebration marking the 50th anniversary of the infamous police raid on the Stonewall Inn.

+New York’s Pride march, which involved an estimated 150,000 marchers in 677 marching contingents, ended around 12:30 a.m.
+Monday, 12½ hours after it began, police said.
+Some groups waited nine hours or more just to start marching.

+Marchers and onlookers took over much of midtown Manhattan with a procession that paid tribute to the uprising that began at the tavern when patrons resisted officers on June 28, 1969.

 In San Francisco, about 40 people interrupted the parade for about an hour and two people were arrested while protesting police and corporation presence.